HOESY CORONA

 Short Bio:

-Hoesy Corona (based in the U.S.) is a Queer Latinx artist creating uncategorized and multidisciplinary art spanning installation, performance, and sculpture.
-His debut NY solo exhibition CLIMATIC SHOCKS is now on view at Praxis NY Gallery in Manhattan, NY through August 2023.
-Hoesy has exhibited widely in galleries, museums, and public spaces in the United States and internationally including recent solo exhibitions All Roads Lead to Roam (2023) at Eric Dean Gallery at Wabash College in Crawfordsville, IN; Terrestrial Caravan (2022-2023) at Academy Art Museum in Easton, MD; Sunset Moonlight (2021) at The Walters Art Museum in Baltimore, MD; and Alien Nation (2017), at The Hirshhorn Museum and Sculpture Garden presented by Transformer in Washington, DC.
-He is a current Winston Tabb Special Collections Research Center Public Humanities Fellow 2022-2023 at the Johns Hopkins University's Sheridan Libraries'.
-Completed fellowships include a George Kaiser Family Foundation Artist Fellowship 2019-2020 in Tulsa, OK and a Halcyon Arts Lab Fellowship 2017-2018 in Washington, DC.
-He is the recipient of numerous honors and awards including The Nicholson Project artist residency, The Mellon Foundation’s MAP Fund Grant, and the Andy Warhol Foundation’s Grit Fund Grant.
-His work has been reviewed by The Washington Post, Bmore Art Magazine, and The American Scholar among others.
-In 2022 he was named the inaugural Restoring Hope, Restoring Trust Artist in Residence 2023 at Wabash College in Crawfordsville, IN.
-He is a current resident artist at The Creative Alliance in Baltimore, MD.
+Hoesy Corona (Baltimore, MD) is a Latinx Queer artist of Mexican descent creating uncategorized and multidisciplinary art spanning installation, performance, and sculpture.
+In the studio, Hoesy’s work highlights the complex relationship between humans and the environment by focusing on our changing climate and its impact on habitation and migration patterns.
+Corona has exhibited widely in galleries, museums, and public spaces in the United States and internationally, including recent solo exhibitions Climatic Shocks (2023) at Praxis NY Gallery, in Manhattan, NY; Weathering (2022) at The Kreeger Museum presented by The Nicholson Project in Washington, DC; Sunset Moonlight (2021) at The Walters Art Museum in Baltimore, MD; and Alien Nation (2017), at The Hirshhorn Museum and Sculpture Garden presented by Transformer in Washington, DC.
+Hoesy has held national fellowships including at the Winston Tabb Special Collections Research Center Public Humanities Fellowship 2022-2023 at the Johns Hopkins University in Baltimore, MD; the Halcyon Arts Lab Fellowship 2017-18 in Washington, DC; and the George Kaiser Family Foundation's Tulsa Artist Fellowship 2019 & 2020 in Tulsa, OK.
+He is the recipient of many honors and awards including the Mellon Foundation’s MAP Fund Grant; the NALAC Fund For the Arts Artist Grant; the Andy Warhol Foundation’s Grit Fund Grant; and a Ruby’s Artist Grant.
+He has attended residencies at Ox-Bow Artist Residency, Wabash College AIR, The Nicholson Project, and a Transformer Siren Arts Residency.
+His work has been reviewed by The Washington Post, Bmore Art Magazine, The Baltimore Sun, Baltimore Magazine, Washington City Paper, and The American Scholar among others.
+In 2024 Hoesy was awarded the Pratt Artist in Residence at Enoch Pratt Free Central Library in Baltimore, MD.

 Long Bio:

-Hoesy Corona (based in the U.S.) is a Queer Latinx artist and independent curator creating uncategorized and multidisciplinary art spanning installation, performance, and podcasting.
+Hoesy Corona (based in the U.S.) is a Latinx Queer artist and independent curator creating uncategorized and multidisciplinary art spanning installation, performance, and sculpture.
 Corona lived in Mexico, Utah, and Wisconsin before moving to Baltimore in 2005 to establish a professional practice in the arts.
-Locally, Hoesy was the founding Co-Director of Labbodies (2014-2020), a performance art laboratory focused on creating opportunities for under recognized queer and women artists of color to exhibit their work.
-He is the current founding co-host of La Valentina Podcast, a podcast and exhibition platform that celebrates queer Latinx artists and their accomplices in the art worlds.
+In Baltimore, Hoesy was a core member of the subversive performance art troupe The Copycat Theatre (2009-2012), an artist led quasi-arts-organization mobilizing and bridging together the various live performance art scenes through monthly immersive performance based programming at the Copycat Building.
+Hoesy was also the founding Co-Director of Labbodies (2014-2020), an award winning nomadic performance art laboratory focused on creating opportunities for under recognized queer and women artists of color to exhibit their work.
+He is the founding co-host of La Valentina Podcast, a podcast and exhibition platform that celebrates queer Latinx artists and their accomplices in the art worlds.
+And most recently, Corona established the The Latinx Art, Culture, and Memory Archive within Special Collections at Johns Hopkins University as a container and public Latinx repository that holds shelf space for the discoverability, preservation, and study of Latinx Histories in the United States.

 STATEMENT